drupalprojects/blockcache_alter/README.txt

    usually be "sites/all/modules/").
 2. Go to "administer -> build -> modules" and enable the module.

-3. Apply one of the 2 core patches if you like.
-Copy them to the block module directory of your Drupal installation and run following command:
+3. Either copy the right patched block.module file or you can apply one of the 2 core patches if you like.
+If you patch, copy the patchfile to modules/block and run following command:

    patch -p0 < filename.